plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 necessary, and then change what I say.
 So it's not really respect that's being asked for, what's being asked for is compliance.

-"Why are you making such a big deal out of this?
+"Why are you making such a big deal about this?
 Language changes.
 It's like you're some kind of linguistic Luddite.
 Get with the times, man.
 It's really not that hard to use a person's personal pronouns.
 You'll get used to it.
 Why don't you just _be nice?_"